To-infinitives

 Perfect Continuous To-infinitive

-Perfect continuous to-infinitives are formed by using [have + been + the present participle of a verb].
-They indicate a preceding event that is ongoing or in progress.
+Perfect continuous to-infinitives are formed using the structure [have + been + the present participle of a verb].
+They indicate a completed action that has been ongoing for a while.
 Here are some examples.

 I am glad to have been talking to such a great person.